Sturgeon County promotes sustainable agricultural practices and the importance of agricultural innovations.

 Nutrient management involves

 - application and use of nutrients on the farm.

-It addresses challenges dealing with odor, surface and groundwater quality and health and safety issues while promoting the concept of manure as a resource.
+It addresses challenges dealing with odour, surface and groundwater quality and health and safety issues while promoting the concept of manure as a resource.

 Agricultural Sustainability is achieved by harvesting or using a resource in a way that ensures the resource is not depleted or permanently damaged.
 When we think of Agriculture, it is easy to see where this applies.
-Farming is essential while at the same time it relies on healthy soil, water and ecological resources.
+Farming is essential; it relies on healthy soil, water and ecological resources.
 Sturgeon County seeks to increase the balance between agriculture and these resources to enhance our quality of life while building a more sustainable future.

 Through articles, agricultural tours and workshops, Sturgeon County strives to keep producers informed.